The top 42 pizza in Toronto by neighbourhood

-Apiecalypse Now is the only restaurant in the city to specialize in gluten-free pizzas.
+Apiecalypse Now specializes in vegan pizzas.
 Using ingredients like organic wheat flour and tapioca and pea paste cheese, you'd never guess you weren't eating meat, and you probably wouldn't miss it either.

 As the first Detroit-style pizzeria in the city, the pies at Descendant Pizza are all thick, gooey slices of rich pizza, cut into squares and big enough to feed a family of four (or just one really hungry person).

-An aging Italian joint on Clinton, the interior at Bitondo's has definitely seen better days, but it's still a great option for loyalists who love the place's big slices of ready-made pizzas, sandwiches, panzos.
+An aging Italian joint on Clinton, the interior at Bitondo's has definitely seen better days, but it's still a great option for loyalists who love the place's big slices of ready-made pizzas, sandwiches and panzos.

-A neighbourhood institution, Classico Louie’s definitely isn't your upscale pizza spot but it serves the basics and does it well.
-All their dough is made with Durum Semolina Crust and rolled in Cornmeal, giving their pies a distinctly unique flavour.
+A neighbourhood institution, Classico Louie's definitely isn't your upscale pizza spot but it serves the basics and does it well.
+All their dough is made with a durum semolina crust and rolled in cornmeal, giving their pies a distinctly unique flavour.

 Join the conversation Load comments